neuerituale/PagefileMetadata/README.md

 $file->metadata('aspect')
 ```

+You can add your own custom parameters by hooking into ___getMetadata.

 ## Todos
-- Add process to regenerateMetadata
+- Add process in backend to regenerateMetadata

+## Feedback
+If you have any feedback, please reach out to us at [code@neuerituale.com](mailto:code@neuerituale.com) or create an issue in the github projekt.